ErisIrison/ErisIrison/README.md

--This is Iris Lui's github to demonstrate some side project I developed
+-This is Iris Lui's github to demonstrate some side projects I developed

 -Most of them are practice only